demergent-labs/azle/the_azle_book/src/azle.md

 ## Disclaimer

-Azle may have unknown security vulnerabilities due to the following:
+Please remember that Azle is in beta and thus it may have unknown security vulnerabilities due to the following:

--   Azle does not yet have extensive automated property tests
+-   Azle is built with various software packages that have not yet reached maturity
 -   Azle does not yet have multiple independent security reviews/audits
--   Azle does not yet have many live, successful, continuously operating applications deployed to the IC
+-   Azle does not yet have many live, successful, continuously operating applications deployed to ICP

-## Roadmap

-We hope to move Azle from beta to release candidates by the end of 2023, and to move from release candidates to 1.0 in early 2024.

-### Blockers for release candidates

--   Good automated property test coverage
--   Settling of API/syntax
--   Good npm package support

-### Blockers for 1.0

--   Extensive automated property test coverage
--   Multiple independent security reviews/audits
--   Broad npm package support

 ## Demergent Labs